dashalary/dashalary/README.md

 # Dasha Lary

 Hi!
 I'm a Full Stack Software Engineer with a background in philosophy and performing arts.
-I am passionate about collaboration, new technologies, lifelong learning, and human connection. 🌱
+I am passionate about collaboration, new technologies, lifelong learning, and human connection.
+I love to read, do puzzles, and run outdoors 🌱

+💡**Fun facts about me:** I ran my first marathon at 19 and I have a twin on the West Coast!

 ## Technologies